IBM/terratorch/docs/tutorials/the_yaml_config.md

         monitor: val/loss
         patience: 100
 ```
-Represents a a list of operations that can be invoked with determined frequency.
+Represents a list of operations that can be invoked with determined frequency.
 The user is free to add
 others operations from Lightning or custom ones.
 In the current config we are basically defining: a progress
 bar to be printed during the model training/validation and a learning rate monitor, determined to call early-stopping when the model shows
 signals of overfitting.